auralius-dev/Optica-Minecraft/README.md

 ![Barrel Distortion](https://github.com/auralius-dev/OpticaMinecraft/blob/main/img/1.png)

-**Simulating camera features using GLSL shaders in a vanilla Minecraft resource pack.**\
+**Simulating camera features using shaders in a vanilla Minecraft resource pack.**\

-This is the Minecraft version of Optica, the open-source camera replacement for VRChat.
-Anything having to do with shader changes will be applied here first.
+This is the Minecraft version of Optica, the open-source camera replacement for VRChat.\

+Optica is currently not available for VRChat, but will be in the near future.

 # [Direct Download](https://github.com/auralius-dev/Optica-Minecraft/releases/download/v0.1.2/Optica-Minecraftv0.1.2.zip)